groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/annotate-pdfs-groupdocs-annotation-java/_index.md

 }
 ```

-## Advanced Features Worth Exploring
+## Advanced features worth exploring

-- **Watermarking** – embed branding or tracking info.
+- **Watermarking** – embed branding or tracking info directly into the PDF.
-- **Text Redaction** – permanently remove sensitive data.
+- **Text redaction** – permanently erase sensitive data while preserving document layout.
-- **Custom Annotation Types** – extend the API for domain‑specific needs.
+- **Custom annotation types** – extend the API to create domain‑specific markup.
-- **Metadata Integration** – store extra context with each annotation for better searchability.
+- **Metadata integration** – attach custom key/value pairs to each annotation for richer search capabilities.

-## Troubleshooting Guide
+## Troubleshooting guide

-### Quick Diagnostics
+### Quick diagnostics

-1. **Check file permissions** – can your app read/write the files?
+1. Verify file permissions – can your app read/write the target PDF?
-2. **Verify file format** – is it a valid PDF?
+2. Confirm the file is a valid PDF – corrupted files cause parsing failures.
-3. **Validate license** – is the GroupDocs license correctly configured?
+3. Ensure the GroupDocs license is correctly loaded and not expired.
-4. **Monitor memory usage** – are you disposing of resources?
+4. Monitor JVM memory – large PDFs may require increased heap size.

-### Common Error Messages and Solutions
+### Common error messages and solutions

-- **"Cannot access file"** – usually a permissions or file‑locking issue.
-Ensure no other process holds the file.
+- **“Cannot access file”** – another process holds a lock; close any open streams or use a copy of the file.
-- **"Invalid annotation format"** – double‑check rectangle coordinates and color values.
+- **“Invalid annotation format”** – double‑check rectangle coordinates and ARGB color values.
-- **"License not found"** – verify the license file path and that it’s accessible at runtime.
+- **“License not found”** – verify the license file path and that the file is on the classpath at runtime.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: How do I install GroupDocs.Annotation for Java?**
 A: Add the Maven dependency shown in the prerequisites section to your `pom.xml`.
 Include the repository configuration; missing it is a common cause of build failures.